sap-tutorials/sap-build-apps/tutorials/codejam-11-scan-barcode/codejam-11-scan-barcode.md

 ### Test with preview app
-Now we will use the mobile preview app so we can use the native functionality of the device.
+Now you will use the mobile preview app so you can use the native functionality of the device.

 >Make sure you have installed the preview app on your device.
 >